vuvietnguyenit/mysql-error-echo/README.md

 # mysql-error-echo

-Short: Trace MySQL error responses at the kernel level - powered by eBPF.

 MySQL Echo eBPF is an eBPF-powered observability tool that traces and inspects MySQL server error responses directly from the kernel, without modifying or instrumenting client applications.
 It attaches a kprobe to tcp_sendmsg to capture packets sent from the MySQL server to clients and inspects them only for error responses.
 Only error messages returned by MySQL are reported - successful (OK) responses are ignored